Thursday, July 7, 2016

 Evils of religion Part 7: Protestantism's present-day scandals

-While your heart may go out to Protestants for all the persecution they suffered through the centuries at the hands of the Catholic Church, or even other Protestants, it does not change certain facts:
+Perhaps your heart goes out to Protestants for all the persecution they suffered through the centuries at the hands of the Catholic Church, or even other Protestants.
+But that doesn't mean they are closer to God.

 Protestantism added a confusing belief to what they received from Catholicism: Once Saved Always Saved.
 Confusing because, for centuries they tried – and some still try – to scare people into obedience with Hellfire.
-If you're saved, why worry about hellfire?
+If you're saved, if you can be instantly saved by claiming you've accepted Jesus, why worry about hellfire?

 With the coming of the free love generation in the Sixties many decided that God accepts everyone no matter what, contrary to what the Bible says in several places.
 (Matthew 24:13; John 3:36; John 15:13,14; Hebrews 3:14; 1 Corinthians 9:27; 1 Corinthians 10:12.)

 The serial killer Son of Sam was ‘saved’ four years before he shot 13 victims in 1976 and 1977.
-Every president since Kennedy has claimed he was 'saved'.
-A good friend of mine said she 'got the call' and went down front and was ‘saved’ three times before it finally occurred to her that what she was feeling was an emotional experience, not a religious rebirth.
+Every president since Kennedy has claimed to be 'saved'.
+A good friend of mine said she 'got the call' and went down front in church and was ‘saved’ three times before it finally occurred to her that what she was feeling was coming from her own emotions, not the holy spirit.

-Furthermore, creating a paid clergy and a clergy/laity distinction engenders in the laity the belief that they can pay others to fulfill their obligation to defend their faith and spread the gospel.
-(1 Peter 3:15) Much more sinister, however, is that it creates in the clergy a belief that they are above the standards of conduct to which the rest of us hold ourselves.
+Furthermore, creating a paid clergy, and a clergy/laity distinction, engenders in the laity the belief that they can pay others to fulfill their obligation to defend their faith and spread the gospel.
+(1 Peter 3:15) Much more sinister, however, is that it creates in the clergy a belief that they are above the standards of conduct to which the rest of us are held.

 Protestantism has a lot to answer for.

-Calvinism’s predestination teaching was responsible for “Manifest Destiny,” the doctrine that justified Europeans expanding across America and parts of Africa by wiping out native tribes.
+Calvinism’s predestination teaching was responsible for “Manifest Destiny,” the doctrine that justified Europeans expanding across America, Africa, and Australia, wiping out native tribes.
 It must accept the blame for America’s early history of slavery, as well as the apartheid movement that plagued South Africa until just a couple decades ago.
-It spawned the idea that is still going strong, that God predestined white people to be superior to people of other races.
+Calvin's teaching spawned the idea that is still going strong: that God predestined white people to be superior to people of other races.

 Perhaps most insidious is this: People with no Bible knowledge see a TV preacher waving a Bible and they assume that the racist, immoral actions of those oh-so-pious religionists must be based on that book.
-Catholicism at least admits their teachings are based on tradition, not on scripture.
+Catholicism at least admits their teachings are based on tradition more than on scripture.

 Even the teflon reputation of the Pope of Protestantism, Billy Graham, has taken its share of hits.